cjayb/bmt_projekt_2017/README.md

 which should open a tab in your default web browser.

+In jupyter, to execute a 'code cell', hit Shift-Enter.
+See Google for more help on usage.

 ### mne-python

 Dependencies-list slightly different from official mne-instructions; we'll just do: